gomorpheus/morpheus-apidoc/source/includes/_checks.md

 ## Check Types and Options

-We support a wide variety of check types.
+Morpheus supports a wide variety of check types.
 Each check type varies in its configuration payload when determining how the check should be run.

 > Creates a Web type Check